dy0gu/cubik/README.md

       > java.lang.NullPointerException (no error message)
     ```

-    It means you did not create the `android\key.properties` file correctly.
+    It probably means you did not create the `android\key.properties` file correctly.
 This file is needed for signing the bundle and should be based on the `android\key.properties.example` file.

-  - Upload the app bundle to the Google Play Console.
+- Upload the built app bundle to the [Google Play Console](https://play.google.com/console).

-    If Google Play says you must target the latest Android version, simply update flutter (or manually edit the [targetSdkVersion](./android/app/build.gradle) file to a string literal) and compile the app again.
+    If Google Play says your release should target the latest Android version, simply update flutter (or manually edit the [targetSdkVersion](./android/app/build.gradle) file to a string literal) and compile the app again.

-- TODO...
+### TODO: iOS, MacOS, Windows, Linux